fmacrae/YOLO-on-Lambda/README.md

 # YOLO-on-Lambda
-Running YOLO from Darknet on AWS Jupyter
+Running YOLOv3 from Darknet on AWS Lambda FaaS (Function as a Service)

 Big thanks to Redmon, Joseph and Farhadi, Ali for darknet https://pjreddie.com/darknet/yolo/ and Rustem Feyzkhanov for his https://github.com/ryfeus/lambda-packs repo which I used as inspiration for this.